Watch out Vardy! Relentless Salah not giving up Golden Boot chase | Goal.com

 They were cruising at 2-0, but were asked questions by a bright and lively Brighton side as the first half wore on, the home side pulling a goal back through Tariq Lamptey’s cross and Leandro Trossard’s fine finish.

-But with Salah on song, the visitors always looked like they had too much, especially when they were able to introduce the likes of Sadio Mane, Andy Robertson and Fabinho from the bench.
+With Salah on song, the visitors always looked like they had too much left in the tank, especially when they were able to introduce the likes of Sadio Mane, Andy Robertson and Fabinho from the bench.

 They can reflect, too, on a promising hour from Naby Keita, whose pressing led to the first two goals.
 The Guinea international is one of the players with something to prove in these remaining games, and the signs here were promising indeed.